Dodgers vs. Twins Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers' Noah Syndergaard (1-3) will make his eighth start of the season.
+- The Dodgers will send Clayton Kershaw (6-2) to the mound for his ninth start this season.

-- He has earned a quality start three times in seven starts this season.
+- In eight starts this season, he's earned a quality start in six of them.

-- Syndergaard has four starts of five or more innings this season in seven chances.
-He averages 4.6 innings per outing.
+- Kershaw has made seven starts of five or more innings in eight chances this season, and averages 6.2 frames when he pitches.

 |Opponent